So you want to work with Influencers in Egypt?

 With TV and magazine advertisement and marketing dying, and digital marketing is where it’s at.
 However, the problem is that the digital market is ever so progressing, it’s hard for many to “study” it and set a strategy without having to actually work in it.

-In recent years, one of the digital marketing platforms has been the influencers market, with little to no rules set for it by the marketeers and business themselves.
+In recent years, one of the digital marketing platforms has been influencers marketing, with little to no rules set for it by the marketeers and businesses themselves.

-The influencers industry became a multi-billion industry, with several becoming some of the most influential (no pun intended) people in the world because of this.
+The influencers market became a multi-billion industry, with several becoming some of the most influential (no pun intended) people in the world because of this.

 Take Kylie Jenner, for instance; with a whooping 1.2+ million dollars per post, she landed herself a Forbes cover, and build a whole empire just by being a social media influencer.

 The concept of being an influencer is still confusing to many.
 Heck; many are not even aware of the fact that influencers are also paid for their promotions.

 For the pros, not a single post or story they send out is done without being paid for by someone.

 There are several guides about working with influencers, but most, if not all, are based on American or European markets.
 The Egyptian market is different.
 The targets and the needs are different.

 I’ve worked in PR agencies, on the client-side, in media, and I worked as an influencer manager for some.